About the Event

 The Ian Priest Memorial Ultra Marathon (60Km):

 The 60Km Ultra Marathon (which is unmarked until it joins the Marathon) will start at the Featherston end of the Remutaka Incline Rail Trail, and will follow the Rail Trail across the Remutaka Range until it meets the Marathon course at Kaitoke, which becomes the last 42Km of the Ultra Marathon.
-You will be asked to carry your own water, etc. for the first 23Km, after which the Marathon drink stations will be available.
-If required, you will be provided with light-weight portable lighting for the four tunnels in this sector.
+You need to carry your own water, etc. for the first 23Km, after which the Marathon drink stations will be available.

 Marathon: